How joining SVMs to Microsoft Active Directory works - FSx for ONTAP

 • Using the AWS Management Console, AWS CLI, and API to join an SVM to an Active Directory, and to reattempt joining an SVM to an Active Directory if the initial attempt to join failed.
 You can also update some Active Directory configuration properties for SVMs that are already joined to an Active Directory.
 For more information, see Managing SVM Active Directory configurations.

 • Using the NetApp ONTAP CLI or REST API to join, reattempt joining, and unjoining SVM Active Directory configurations.
-For more information, see Managing your SVM Active Directory configuration using the NetApp CLI.
+For more information, see Updating SVM Active Directory configurations using the NetApp CLI.

 Important